What Jobs Can You Get With a Communications Degree?

 Explore how Newhouse’s Media Management specialization can help you lead diverse teams in media.

-Beyond advertising, public relations and journalism, there are a wide array of careers that utilize the broad range of digital communications principles, techniques and strategies developed in a graduate communications program.
+Beyond advertising, public relations and journalism, there are a wide array of communications careers that utilize the broad range of digital communications principles, techniques and strategies that are developed in a graduate communications program.

-When you earn your Master of Science in Communications from the S.I.
+When you earn a Master of Science in Communications from the S.I.
 Newhouse School of Public Communications, you join some of the most powerful and successful communications professionals in the world.

 You will also gain access to the Newhouse Network, our database of more than 28,000 alumni and an invaluable resource as you build your career.